-Note: In the event that a bill is paid with cash, you will choose Check as the method and choose the Cash account as the account.
+To pay with cash, choose Check as the method and choose the cash account as the account.

 Recording Income

 Our grower sells cut flowers wholesale to a number of local businesses who pick them up at the greenhouse.
 An invoice accompanies the order.
 One customer is the Quietwater Country Club.
 Click on